basecore/Komoot-2-GPX/README.md

 ## 🤖 Credits

 * **Developer:** [basecore](https://github.com/basecore)
 * **AI Assistance:** The architecture, UI design, code logic, and proxy fallback mechanism were initially developed with **Gemini 3.1**.
-The advanced v4.0 updates (POI integration, Advanced SmartTour bypass, metadata parsing, and color-coded map markers) were engineered with **Perplexity AI**.
+The advanced updates (POI integration, SmartTour bypass, dynamic direction arrows, reverse routing, and HTML fallbacks) were engineered with **Perplexity AI**.

 ---
 **Disclaimer:** This project is not affiliated with or endorsed by Komoot in any way.
 It strictly uses publicly accessible API endpoints.
 Designed for personal and private use only.